john29917958/john29917958.github.io/source/_posts/What-s-the-Life-A-Graduate-Student-Should-Have.md

 category: Reflection
 ---
 Writing products, having meetings with company, managing servers, handling tasks of teaching assistant, taking courses, reading papers, preparing demonstrations...
 As a graduate student in NCU, I have so many tasks and works to complete, just like an octupus.
 Focusing on only one task is impossible.
 Working days are usually not enough.
 I have to spent a lot of holidays and weekends on dealing with the tasks that have not been done yet.
 I have little time to study and research techniques / knowledge I'm interested in, or sharpen my skills of programming.
 Is this really a valuable life of graduate student?
 Does it really worth it?
+{% asset_img octupus.jpg I'm just working as an octupus %}
 <!-- more -->
 My answer is: Maybe, but with suspicions.